AndroidDev-social/DodoForMastodon/CONTRIBUTING.md

-# Welcome to MastodonCompose
+# Welcome to MastodonCompose[^temporary]
+[^temporary]: This is just the working title for now.

-This is a free and open project and lives from contributions of the community.
+This is a free and open Mastodon client and lives from contributions of the community.

 There are many ways to contribute: